 Your new favorite holiday pie might just be this Southern Sweet Potato Pie.
 If you’ve never tried a sweet potato pie then you’ve been missing out.
-It’s time to try it!
+Add it to your Thanksgiving dinner or holiday table!

 This pie is full of creamy sweet potato, glorious brown butter, a light blend of spices then topped with a toasted meringue.
 It will be a major hit at the holidays!